Deliciously easy and beautiful, perfectly moist cake bursting with carrots, nuts, raisins and tons of spices, with a rich cream cheese frosting.

 This recipe is designed to be easy and mixed in just one bowl - no sorting and sifting dry and wet ingredients - but it does work best to follow our steps when it comes to what to add when.

+Stir in heavy ingredients.
 Once the batter comes together, it's time to mix in the larger chunks - the carrot shreds, raisins, nuts, and pineapple.
+Stir them in with a heavy wooden spoon.

 Carrot cake is known for it's rich, creamy, and delicious cream cheese frosting - and this one is so easy to make, you'll want it all the time!